 (ii) Currency risk

-Foreign currency risk is the risk that the value of a financial instrument will fluctuate due to changes in foreign exchange rates.
+Currency risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in foreign exchange rates.
+The main currency giving rise to this risk is the Jamaica dollar (J\$).